ConScorn/readme-generator/README.md

 ## Installation

-Here is the link to the Github repository: https://github.com/ConScorn/readme-generator Here is the link to the deployed application: N/A
+Here is the link to the Github repository: (https://github.com/ConScorn/Note-Taker) Here is the link to the deployed application: (https://note-taker-c.herokuapp.com/)

 ## Usage

-First, clone the repository into your code editor on your local machine.
-Then, open the project folder in the integrated terminal.
-Next, enter 'node index' into the terminal.
-Finally, answer the prompts given inside the terminal, and your README will be automatically generated.
+Navigate to the deployed application through the link.
+Once there, click 'Get Started', and write in any notes you would like.
+Once you have typed a note, click on the 'save' icon in the top-right, in the navbar.
+If you would like to remove a past note, click on the delete icon for that note.

 ## Tests

-There were no tests for this project.
+There were no tests for this app.

 ## Contributions

-At this moment, the project has reached completion.
+Not at the moment.

 ## License